 8. Children Won’t Outgrow Bedwetting

 This is a myth.
 Ninety-nine percent of children will outgrow bedwetting by the time they hit the teenage years.
-That might seem a long way away, but if you’ve ruled out every other possible cause, it might simply be a genetic thing.
-Your child will grow out of it when their body is ready.
+That might seem a long way off, but if you have ruled out medical causes, it is likely just a developmental delay that time will fix.

 9. Bedwetting Signifies a Psychological Problem

-While stress can trigger bedwetting, it’s often not a sign of a deeper psychological or emotional problem.
-It’s more likely that bedwetting causes psychological or emotional problems, especially if you punish your child for it.
+While stress can trigger bedwetting, the act itself is rarely a sign of a deep psychological issue.
+It is more likely that bedwetting causes emotional problems, especially if the child is teased by siblings or punished by parents.

-If your child has acute bedwetting accidents, supporting them through any stress they may be dealing with is essential.
-It’s also important to get their bladder and bowels assessed by their doctor to rule out any medical issues.
+If your child has acute bedwetting accidents, support them through any stress they may be dealing with.

 10. Kids Can Be Trained to “Hold It”